 Federal government grants can help pay for housing needs, such as water bills, back rent, or moving costs.
 Greenville South Carolina agencies will also offer services for single moms as well as individuals living in poverty, whether from a job loss or medical crisis.
-Click homeless assistance Greenville County.
+Learn more homeless assistance Greenville County.

 Greenville South Carolina Legal Services can provide free legal advice in civil cases.
 Get advice with employment issues, such as illegal firings or discrimination.
 Housing matters, such as evictions and foreclosures.
 Receive legal support and representation for domestic violence cases.
 Consumer finance issues such as bankruptcy and debt collection can be addressed.
 A number of other legal matters can be supported by this non-profit firm.
 701 S Main St., Greenville, South Carolina 29601-2569.
 Telephone number is (864) 679-3232.

 Basic needs in Greenville - Low income families and people seeking a job may be able to obtain free clothes from clothing closets or household stuff from a furniture bank.
 Other items may be distributed as well, such as furniture, small appliances, or household goods.
 Seasonal programs may have free backpacks or shoes for students and Christmas assistance programs.
 Find locations of free clothes in Greenville.

-Some other non-profits, churches, charities, and other groups focus on offering housing and rent programs.
+Some other non-profits, churches, charities, and other government groups focus on offering housing and rent programs.
 There are grants, loans, free tenant legal aid more.
 Find other resources for Greenville rent assistance.

 If a person or family doesn't qualify for the federal government help, the agency also relies on private donations and those funds may be available.
 The budget for that private assistance is about $300,000 per year.
 In addition, the agency also distributes blankets and other essentials to the disabled and elderly every winter who may be struggling.